Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 </div>
 ```

 `The <article> HTML element represents a self-contained composition in a document, page, application, or site, which is intended to be independently distributable or reusable (e.g., in syndication).
-Example:a user-submitted comment.`
+Example: a user-submitted comment.`
 [Source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article)

 #### Q99.
 To make something editable by the user, you need to set the **\_** attribute to **\_**